-NOTE: The rules below were approved by the Mount Marathon Race Committee in early 2020; due to the 2020 cancellation, the 2021 race is the first year for implementation.
+NOTE: The rules below were approved by the Mount Marathon Race Committee in early 2020.

 1) TOP 50 PERCENT AGE GROUP RULE —

 Beginning in 2021, racers need to finish in the Top 50 Percent of their age group of Official Finishers to earn priority registration.
 (Also see FAQ below)

 To earn Priority Registration in 2022, adult racers will need to finish the 2021 race in the top 50 percent of their age group.
 This replaces the First 225 Finishers Rule for ensuring Priority Registration.

 - To ensure that inspirational older participants are not displaced, the existing Top 10 Age Group Finishers Rule for Priority Registration will remain.